fanchenyou/RL-study/README.md

     * 5.4 Proximal Policy Optimization (PPO)
     * 5.5 DDPG with AC formulation (see 4.3), with Q-leearning (value) + Actor-Critic (policy) learning
     * 5.6 TD3 with AC formulation (see 4.4), with Q-learning (value) + Actor-Critic (policy) learning
+    * 5.7 Soft AC (SAC)
+        a) off-policy maximum entropy
+        b) successor of Soft Q-Learning and incorporates the double Q-learning trick similar as TD3.
+        c) maximize a trade-off between expected return and entropy, a measure of randomness in the policy

 #### 8 Distributional Quantile-DQN, [C51](https://arxiv.org/pdf/1707.06887.pdf), [QR-DQN](https://arxiv.org/pdf/1710.10044.pdf), [IQN](https://arxiv.org/pdf/1806.06923.pdf)